Brian McKnight: Personal life

+McKnight was married from 1990–2003 to singer-songwriter, Julie McKnight, and they have two sons.
+Brian also has a daughter he fathered from a previous relationship.
+He had been estranged from his son Niko for many years, dating back to the elder McKnight publicly referring to his oldest children—Niko and older brother Brian Jr.—as being "products of sin".
+On May 30, 2025, Niko died of cancer.

-In 2014, he began dating Dr. Leilani Malia Mendoza, and they announced their engagement in May 2017.
+In 2014, Brian McKnight and Leilani Malia Mendoza, a pediatric neurophysiologist, began dating and they announced their engagement in May 2017.
 On December 29, 2017, McKnight and Mendoza were married.
-Mendoza has two children from a previous relationship, Julia and Jack; McKnight and Mendoza had a son who died in infancy.
-In January 2023, McKnight and Mendoza welcomed another son.
+Mendoza has two children from a previous relationship.
+McKnight and Mendoza had a son who died in infancy.
+In December 2022, McKnight and Mendoza had another son, Brian Kainoa Makoa Jr. McKnight legally changed his name to Brian Kainoa Makoa McKnight Sr. matching his son's name.

 Religion

-Brian McKnight was raised a Seventh-day Adventist.
+Brian McKnight grew up a Seventh-day Adventist.
 Religion was important in the McKnight family, with many generations being Seventh-day Adventists.
-His grandfather was a pastor of a church, and his mother played the piano and sang in a gospel choir in Buffalo's Emanuel Temple.
+His grandfather was a pastor of a church, and his mother played the piano and sang in a gospel choir in Emanuel Temple in Buffalo, New York.
 Being the youngest of four boys, McKnight became a member of an a cappella gospel quartet with his brothers.
 He also attended Oakwood College, a Seventh-day Adventist university in Huntsville, Alabama, from 1987 to 1989.
-In his second year, McKnight got into trouble for violating Oakwood's rules about dormitory visitors for having his girlfriend in his dorm room.
+In his second year, he got into trouble for violating Oakwood's rules about dormitory visitors for having his girlfriend in his dorm room.
 They were both expelled.